 This gives you exposure, visibility, and an affiliation with experts.
 In addition to being viewed as accessible and approachable, you could connect with someone who might end up being your next client.

 Again, this is all about gaining professional credibility and establishing yourself as a leader in your industry.
 Strong presentation and speaking skills are also great assets for just about anybody.
 Yet another benefit is that presenters often get a discount or comped access to the conference or event, which can make attending much more realistic and affordable for a freelancer.

-Don’t forget to check out these awesome related forum discussions and articles:
+Looking for more tips?
+Check out part two of this two-part series here.
+And don’t forget to check out these awesome related forum discussions and articles:

 In particular, you might want to check out these articles about freelancing by community member Daniel Brigham:

 - 5 Tips to Launch Your Career as an E-Learning Freelancer

 - Top Tips for Finding Freelance E-Learning Gigs

 - 3 Tips to Create Strong Client Relationships

 - 3 Ways to Protect Yourself--and Your Project--with a Contract